-This section proposes a multiple and original reading of the currencies' effective exchange rates evolutions since 1973: nominal versus real rates; equilibrium real effective exchange rate; and the deviation of the later to its equilibrium level.
+This section proposes a multiple and original reading of the currencies' effective exchange rates evolutions since 1973: nominal versus real rates; equilibrium real effective exchange rate; and the deviation of the real effective exchange rate from its equilibrium level.

 There is no data for Belarus and Taiwan.